architecture-building-systems/CityEnergyAnalyst/docs/input_methods.rst

      scale_hs,TODO,TODO,TODO,TODO
      source_hs,TODO,TODO,TODO,TODO

-.. csv-table:: **LCA_infrastructure.xlsx:RESOURCES**
+.. csv-table:: **databases/sg/lifecycle/lca_infrastructure.xlsx:RESOURCES**
     :header: "Variable", "Description", "Unit", "Type", "Values"
     :widths: 10,40,6,6,10

      CO2,Refers to the equivalent CO2 required to run the heating or cooling system.,[kg/kWh],float,{0.0....n}
-     Description,Description of the heating and cooling network (related to the code).
-E.g. heatpump -soil/water,[-],string,[-]
-     PEN,Refers to the amount of primary energy needed (PEN) to run the heating or cooling system.,[kWh/kWh],float,{0.0....n}
+     Description,Describes the source of the benchmark standards.,[-],string,[-] PEN,Refers to the amount of primary energy needed (PEN) to run the heating or cooling system.,[kWh/kWh],float,{0.0....n}
-     code,Unique ID of component of the heating and cooling network,[-],string,{T1..Tn}
-     costs_kWh,Refers to the financial costs required to run the heating or cooling system.,[$/kWh],float,{0.0....n}
+     code,Building use.
+It relates to the uses stored in the input database of Zone_occupancy,[-],string,Those stored in Zone_occupancy costs_kWh,Refers to the financial costs required to run the heating or cooling system.,[$/kWh],float,{0.0....n}
      reference,nan,[-],string,[-]